DUNE/dune-justin/docs/database.md

 - sites_storages - distances between sites and storages
 - stages - stages within each request
 - stages_output_storages - preferred output RSEs for each stage
-- stages_outputs - wildcards to find output files of bootstrap scripts
+- stages_outputs - wildcards to find output files of jobscripts
 - storages - RSE info obtained from Rucio
 - users - user info obtained from Rucio
 - x509 - X.509 DNs associated with each user